meghartwick/Population-Adaptations/README.md

 ![alt text](https://github.com/meghartwick/Population-Adaptations/blob/master/worldmap.png)

-Once you know something about your microbial population you might want to compare see how it compares to other strains or populations around the world.
-There are a number of repositories that can be used to access bacterial genomes.
+Once you know something about your microbial population you might want to see how it compares to other strains or populations.
 I like  to use [NCBI's Short Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA) in order to integrate new genomes into my studies through my own assembly and annotation pipeline.
 For this study, I wanted to identify the isolates recovered outside of my study area that were of the same ST as isolates in my study.
-I queried that SRA and populated a list with the SRA identifiers that were *V. parahaemolyticus*. `SRA_mlst.sh` queries each SRA record in the list, determines its ST and appends the record a CSV.
+I queried that SRA and populated a list with the SRA identifiers that were *V. parahaemolyticus*.
+I used `SRA_mlst.sh` to ST each SRA record in the list and append its result to a CSV.
 I chose the the reads of the isolates that matched my study and ran them through my assembly and annotation pipeline with `assembly_annotation_ST.sh`.

 To use `SRA_mlst.sh` create a tab-delimited list of SRA IDs as a text file